 To achieve its mission, `Vital Intelligence will offer services and feature various topics in psychology, neuroscience, behavioural biology, group dynamics, organisational behaviour, complexity science and others.
 The central theme is, of course, human vital intelligence.

 Our vital intelligence has enabled us to reach the moon, make marvellous machines, treat diseases and save lives before.
 We can only begin to imagine how much further it will take us in the future.
-We hope and believe it will take us to unbelievable new heights.
+We hope and believe it will take us to extraordinary new heights.